smoketurner/serverless-vpc-plugin/README.md

     # if createNatGateway is a boolean "true", a NAT Gateway and EIP will be provisioned in each zone
     # if createNatGateway is a number, that number of NAT Gateways will be provisioned
     createNatGateway: 2

+    eipAllocationIds: # Optional array specifying which VPC EIP each NAT Gateway should connect to
+      - epialloc-abcd012345678 # Connects first NatGateway to this existing EIP
+      - null # Creates a new EIP and connects  the second NatGateway to the newly created EIP

     # When enabled, the DB subnet will only be accessible from the Application subnet
     # Both the Public and Application subnets will be accessible from 0.0.0.0/0